imperial-qore/DeepFT/README.md

 ## Pipeline

 Joint training of anomaly detection and classification engines.
+At training time, we have a dataset of W and W' (next window).
 1. SD - trained using unsupervised learning using reconstruction loss.
-	- co-simulated self-supervision.
+	- reconstruction loss from W' (reconstructed output = W") = MSE(W', W")
+	- reconstruct each dimension (i.e. each host feature vector independently)
 	- joint training
 2. PEN - trained using 1 class for no-fault (NAP), k classes for faults (kP).
-	- autoregressive training
+	- autoregressive training (in that epoch, use POT to generate autoregressive fault labels)
+	- trained using triplet loss
-	- factored prediction
+	- factored prediction (predict for each host - makes it agnostic to num hosts)

+Autoregressive labelling: !
+(Fault Score > POT and W' > W") -> means suddent upward spike.
+Downward spiked are not considered anomalous.
+If the above is true then NAP is ground-truth else the kP class to which the prediction is closest.

 Testing.
+At test time we dont have W' so we use co-simulated self-supervision to generate W' and then the fault score.
+Also, we dont want to consider those hosts which have downward spikes.
+So we calculate fault-score for each host i.
+And take dot-product with ReLU (W' > W").
-- loss = Fault score + Delta(P - NAP)
+- loss = \Sum\_i (MSE(W'\_i, W"\_i) i + Delta(P - NAP) i) .
+ReLU(W'\_i > W"\_i)
 - S <- S - gamma * Nabla_S (loss)

 Run till convergence or Fault Score < threshold.

 ## Implementation Details

+- Each prototype is (mu, sigma) as NAP is much more dense than other classes.
+Thus, we use Bregmann distance as our Delta function in the triplet loss and the optimization loss.

 ## Figures and Comparisons

-- Decrease and convergence of optimization loss
+- Decrease and convergence of the optimization loss

 ## License